 There are separate processes for income verification for premium tax credits and cost-sharing reductions, vs. Medicaid and CHIP.
 For premium tax credits, and cost-sharing reductions, as well as Medicaid and CHIP assessment, the Health Insurance Marketplace will use data from the IRS, the Social Security Administration, and other income data sources as a part of the verification process.
 In Kansas, the state KanCare program will make final Medicaid and CHIP determinations and will request any documentation needed.

-In Kansas, health insurance coverage continues to be available in the market outside the Health Insurance Marketplace that meets the requirement to have health insurance.
+In Kansas, health insurance coverage continues to be available in the market outside the Health Insurance Marketplace.
 However, if consumers want to take advantage of premium tax credits to help pay for part of their premiums they must buy coverage through the Health Insurance Marketplace.

 Consumers also can buy plans outside the Marketplace that don’t cover the essential health benefits, such as plans that cover only specific or ancillary services (for example, cancer, hospital indemnity, etc.).
-These policies do not provide minimum essential coverage and will not satisfy the individual mandate.
 The NAIC has some resources discussing these types of plans: